TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

-Transferred to the car analogy it is like this: The service station may not maintain a permanent reference to the engine, but needs to remember a permanent reference to the car (eg by the vehicle number as the external identity).
+Transferred to the car analogy it is like this: The service station may not maintain a permanent reference to the engine, but needs to remember a permanent reference to the car (e.g. by the vehicle number as the external identity).
 If you require a reference to engine for your work - you can reach it via the car.

 Through this rules of referencing the domain will be structured further, which